 A question about football drills from a young coach got me thinking about practice scheduling, drills, fundamentals, and ultimately a concept and term that I learned from a colleague while at the University of Central Missouri, Corey Batoon.
-Coach Batoon in now at the University of Mississippi as Assistant AD for recruiting operations for Ole Miss.
+Coach Batoon in now at Florida Atlantic University as Defensive Back Coach and Co-Defensive Coordinator

 The concept and term that Coach Batoon brought to our staff was EDD’s – Every Day Drills.

 For every position group there are a set of basic fundamentals that they need to master in order to be successful on the playing field.
 For DB’s it might be the shuffle, back peddle, crossover and run.
 For the LB’s that I coached it was stance, read step (start) and shuffle.
 The point is, every position group on the field has this set of fundamentals that are important enough to do EVERY day – hence the name EDD’s.

 All the coaches on my defensive staff were teaching these drills, but we were all going through the process of writing down each drill, every day, on the practice schedule.
 Coach Batoon helped us streamline the process of setting our practice schedule, and also helped us imprint the idea on our players that these drills were important; they were important enough to do every day; they were our position group’s EDD’s